 After the close encounter of the Baptist kind (no pun intended, I have problems with all denominations), I began to reflect on why this person who is not part of our community thinks he can just drive up and down the road picking kids up?
 I began to wonder what it would be like if I drove a van through some suburban area unannounced and said I’m taking your kids away from here so they can learn about how the Navajo way of life?
 Then I thought if I did this I would make my van look like a picture a student drew up while working with Nations at NMSU (his name is Tristin):

-Dr. Gene Green suggests, ““Short-term mission trips” lack fully engaging in communities, like Native North American reserves, in their culture, and linguistically.”
+New Testament scholar Dr. Gene Green asserts, ““Short-term mission trips” lack fully engaging in communities, like Native North American reserves, in their culture, and linguistically.”
 Full engagement in communities, like on the Navajo reservation, needs to be built on the Navajo cultural value of relationships.
-Mark Charles, 2020 Presidential Candidate, has said Navajo people view everyone as either relatives or outsiders.
+Author, speaker and friend Mark Charles has said Navajo people view everyone as either relatives or outsiders.
 It takes time, years even before an outsider becomes a relative.
 Guess where ministry happens?
 Yes!
 In the relative realm.
 There is this assumption that outsiders, especially Christians, have the authority to speak into the lives of Navajo people without attaining the badge or relative.

 The Navajo people have come to know what the white vans represent: VBS, giving charity, taking pictures, teaching the kids some songs, and they leave with no lasting change.
-Instead of doing “drive by ministry” Church groups/missionaries, if they truly wish to affect change have to engage fully as a relative.
+If Churches, VBS groups and missionaries wish to affect change, they have to engage fully as a relative.
 Becoming a relative takes time and constant visits to the community.